gep13-oss/live-streams/README.md

 [![Monday 5th July 2021 - Live Stream](https://img.youtube.com/vi//0.jpg)](http://www.youtube.com/watch?v= "Monday 5th July 2021 - Live Stream")

+Well, this was an utter shambles :-)

+Tonight I started working on a new pet project to create a photo album website which would be used to collect family trips that have been taken, including lat/long information that can be plotted on a Google Maps widget.
+This idea came about, as my eldest child showed an interest in helping getting this up and running.

+So to get started, I took a look at this template from [Mads Kristensen](https://github.com/madskristensen/PhotoGallery) and the focus of tonights stream was meant to be around hooking up the bare template to an Azure Website, and to get it publishing there when a new commit is made to repository.
+This is where things started to go wrong...

+Wasn't able to get deployments working properly using Azure DevOps, so switched to using GitHub Actions.
+This got us further, but there seems to be a problem with my Azure Portal, where I don't have my own subscription, but rather am tied to Mattias's one (something that will have to be investigated off stream).
+Finally got things deploying, but the site itself isn't working, even though it runs locally.

+Tried to set up ApplicationInsights to get some clues as to what is going on, but that was a bit of a dead end as well.
+Think we were holding this wrong though!

+In the end, ended the stream a little deflated, as we didn't get anything working as I had hoped, but will try again next week!

 ### 131 - Monday 14th June 2021
 #### Stream 131 - Unboxing some GitHub Stars swag!